hoan7902/PHP_DB_SHOP/api/api.md

 ### Query parameters

-There are 1 query parameters required for this request.
+There is 1 query parameters required for this request.

 Example: `api/user/1`